-Opt out of marketing communications.
-You may opt out of marketing emails by following the unsubscribe instructions at the bottom of the email.
-You may continue to receive service-related and other non-marketing emails.
+Opt out of email communications.
+You may opt out of most email you receive from us by following the unsubscribe instructions at the bottom of the email.
+You cannot opt out of certain service or account-related communications.

 Do Not Track.
 Some Internet browsers may be configured to send “Do Not Track” signals to the online services that you visit.
 We currently do not respond to “Do Not Track” or similar signals.
 To find out more about “Do Not Track,” please visit www.allaboutdnt.com.

 Choosing not to share your personal information.
 Where we are required by law to collect your personal information, or where we need your personal information to provide the Services to you, if you do not provide this information when requested (or you later ask to delete it), we may not be able to provide you with the Services or certain features.
 We will tell you what information you must provide to receive the Services by designating it as required at the time of collection or through other appropriate means.
 In some cases, you may provide a pseudonym, such as when you sign up for our email list.